 Canna lilies are beautiful, easy-to-grow plants that effortlessly bring a splash of the tropics to your garden.
 They’re especially welcome to gardeners with very hot summers.
 Where other flowers shrivel and wilt, canna lilies thrive in the heat.
-But how do you ensure that you get the most out of your canna lilies with flowers all summer long?
+But how do you ensure that you get the most out of your canna lilies all summer long?
 Keep reading to learn more about how to deadhead a canna lily.

 Canna Lily Deadheading

 Should canna lilies be deadheaded?
 The jury is somewhat out on the question of both how to and if deadheading canna lily plants is necessary at all.
 Some gardeners are adamant that canna lily deadheading needlessly kills future blooms, while others faithfully cut spent flower stalks down to the ground.

 Neither method is necessarily “wrong”, since canna lilies are prolific bloomers.
 And both methods can result in more blossoms.
 However, a good compromise, and one used by plenty of gardeners, is to carefully remove just the spent flowers.

 Pinching Off Spent Canna Blooms

 The main point behind deadheading flowers is to prevent the setting of seed.
-Plants use up energy by making seeds, and unless you’re planning on collecting the seeds, that energy could be better used making more flowers.
+Plants use up energy by making seeds, and unless you’re planning on collecting the seeds, that energy could be better used by making more flowers.

 Some canna lilies make big black seed pods, while others are sterile.
-Leave a flower or two fade and watch it – if you don’t see seed pods develop, you don’t need to deadhead except for aesthetics.
+Leave a flower or two and watch it – if you don’t see seed pods develop, you don’t need to deadhead except for aesthetics.